Canadian weather radar network

 The Canadian weather radar network consists of 33 weather radars spanning Canada's most populated regions.
 Their primary purpose is the early detection of precipitation, its motion and the threat it poses to life and property.

 Each had until 2018 a range of 256 km in radius around the site to detect reflectivity, 3 angles with a range of 128 km, for detecting velocity pattern (Doppler effect), and an extra long range up to 240 km at low elevation angle but strongly folded or aliased (where the maximum unambiguous velocity interval (±Vmax) is less than the full range of velocities being measured which leads to some being displayed with the wrong values).

 The renewal of the network, from 2018 to 2023, with new S-Band radars brings these numbers respectively to 300 km for reflectivity and 240 km for full Doppler coverage.
 Furthermore, the new radars are dual-polarized which means precipitation type can be estimated directly.
 Starting in June 2021, some of the radars' ranges will be extended to 400 km in the lowest angle of reflectivity data.
 The range extensions are intended to provide forecasters at the Meteorological Service of Canada, part of Environment and Climate Change Canada, with radar information while nearby radars are being replaced as part of the renewal.
-Starting on 29 June 2022, a pilot project allow external users access to the raw data, possibly including the 400 km data.
+Starting on 29 June 2022, a pilot project allowed external users access to the raw data, possibly including the 400 km data.